BOTSWANA 8 Days

 Travelwildnow.com strongly advises using a licensed tour operator for your safari.
 They provide personalized plans and stay with you the whole trip.

-You can find reputable companies through popular travel guides like Lonely Planet & Bradt travel guides.
+Look for trusted companies in well-known travel guides like Lonely Planet & Bradt Travel Guides.

 -